Top-rated local movers that handle Long Beach to Colorado Springs moves

 - Colorado Springs is considered to be safer than Long Beach with a safety index of 58.06 vs Long Beach’s 41.42.

-- Air quality in Colorado Springs is moderate, and in Long Beach it's good.
+- Air quality in Colorado Springs is Moderate, and in Long Beach it’s Good.

 - HOA rules: It’s a good idea to look into your HOA or community regulations before moving day arrives.

 - State licensing: The Colorado Public Utilities Commission (COPUC) regulates local and intrastate moving service providers in Colorado.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: To confirm a moving company's license in Colorado, visit the state's public utilities commission.
+- State regulator: You can verify a Colorado moving company’s license by visiting the state’s public utilities commission.

 - Moving Permits: While Colorado doesn’t mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Colorado Springs without delay.
-You can select your official move date when completing the form.
+- Change of address: File your USPS change of address about a week before moving so mail reaches Colorado Springs smoothly.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
-Under this option, the mover's responsibility is capped at 60 cents per pound per article.
+Under this option, the mover’s responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
-If you seek comprehensive coverage for your items' full value, discuss alternative options with the moving company you're hiring or explore third-party insurance providers.
+If you seek comprehensive coverage for your items’ full value, discuss alternative options with the moving company you’re hiring or explore third-party insurance providers.

 Where to live in Colorado Springs